Empower Main Street, not Wall Street.

 In 2019, the people of California passed the Public Banking Act, empowering cities and regions to create our own banks.

-In 2020, economic fallout from the COVID-19 pandemic is forcing local governments across the state to cut staff, services, and vital programs at a time when they are most needed.
-We urgently need the means to bring desperately needed funds into urban and rural communities ignored by Wall Street banks.
+In 2020, economic fallout from the COVID-19 pandemic forced local governments across the state to cut staff, services, and vital programs at a time when they are most needed.
+We urgently needed the means to bring desperately needed funds into urban and rural communities ignored by Wall Street banks.

-AB 310 will provide local governments and agencies much-needed emergency funding, and keep local tax revenue from leaking out to Wall Street.
-This bill will reallocate idle money from the state’s “checking account” into the existing California Infrastructure Bank (IBank).
+The legislation that we proposed in 2020 would provide local governments and agencies much-needed emergency funding, and keep local tax revenue from leaking out to Wall Street.
+This bill would reallocate idle money from the state’s “checking account” into the existing California Infrastructure Bank (IBank).
 By moving a small part of California’s Pooled Money Investment Account (PMIA) into the IBank’s loan fund, and then converting the IBank into a depository bank, the State Public Bank will be able to leverage its capital up to ten times in loans.
-This money will be directed towards the most impacted parts of our economy: local governments, schools, affordable housing, locally-owned renewable energy, small businesses, and low-income communities of color.
+This money would be directed towards the most impacted parts of our economy: local governments, schools, affordable housing, locally-owned renewable energy, small businesses, and low-income communities of color.

 - Lend to small businesses so they don’t have to rely on predatory Wall Street lenders.